 Purchase Your Equipment

 There is a lot of equipment that you will need to have before you start your business.
 If you want to start small, then a cube van or a small trailer could work for you.
 If you are starting bigger, then you will need a vehicle that holds substantially more.
 On top of that, you will need things like dollies, moving blankets, and trolleys.
 Don’t forget that you will need safety equipment, gloves, and even work boots for your staff.
 You may also decide that you want your employees to wear a uniform, which you will also have to purchase.
 You certainly don’t want to end up at your first job without everything you need, so be thorough when you are making your initial equipment purchases.
 For the packing side of the business, you will need a selection of boxes, tape, and packing styrofoam to keep things protected.
+If you want to increase productivity, be sure to purchase tools and technology that are geared to your industry.
+For example, you may want to sign up for a load board service for brokers if you want to find new loads.
+This will keep your truck full and maximize your earnings.

 Build a Team